Last Updated on March 6, 2026 by Maged kamel

 Solved problem 4-14 part 2 for the effective length factor.

-Estimate GB value for joint B of the column.
+Estimate the GB value for joint B of the column.

 At joint B, two columns will be considered.
 For each column section, W10x33, we have two beams with section W14x.
-For each, we estimated the area of the beam section as Ag = 6.49 in², Ix = 199 in⁴, and rx = 5.54 in².
-The inertia of the column is < inertia of the two beams.
+For each, we estimated the beam section area as Ag = 6.49 in², Ix = 199 in⁴, and rx = 5.54 in².
+The inertia of the column is < the inertia of the two beams.

 Gb value equals 2∑EI/L for column AB /∑EI/L for the two framing beams.
 The terms E for column and E for beams will cancel each other; the numerator =Ix/L for column equals 2(171/12).